WireGuard/wireguard-windows/docs/netquirk.md

 ### Firewall Considerations for `/0` Allowed IPs

-If an interface has only one peer, and that peer contains an Allowed IP in `/0`, then WireGuard enables a so-called "kill-switch", which adds firewall rules to do the following:
+If an interface has a peer that contains an Allowed IP in `/0`, then WireGuard enables a so-called "kill-switch", which adds firewall rules to do the following:

 - Packets from the tunnel service itself are permitted, so that WireGuard packets can flow successfully.
 - If the configuration specifies DNS servers, then packets sent to port `53` are only permitted if they are to one of those DNS servers.
 This is to prevent Windows' [ordinary multihomed DNS resolution behavior](https://docs.microsoft.com/en-us/previous-versions/windows/it-pro/windows-server-2008-R2-and-2008/dd197552%28v%3Dws.10%29), so that DNS queries only go to the DNS server specified, rather than multiple DNS servers.